 The path you pursue will depend on where you want that path to ultimately lead.
 So let’s get into it.

-I’ll outline some popular side hustles, and present some alternatives you might consider.
+I’ll outline some popular business ideas and side hustles, and present some alternatives you might consider.

 Providing some type of freelance service is a popular side hustle, and one that I often recommend for people who need to make extra money quickly.